US President Donald Trump has arrived in the UK for a state visit.

 Prime Minister Theresa May said June's state visit was an "opportunity to strengthen our already close relationship in areas such as trade, investment, security and defence, and to discuss how we can build on these ties in the years ahead".

-US President Donald Trump's state visit is due to take place between Monday 3 and Wednesday 5 June 2019.
+US President Donald Trump's state visit started on Monday 3 and finished on Wednesday 5 June 2019.

-He will be joined by his wife Melania.
+He will be joined by his wife US First Lady Melania.

-We also know that he will be meeting with the prime minister at Downing Street.
-It is quite traditional for state visits to include meetings between the visitor and the prime minister, government ministers and leaders of the main political parties
+It is traditional for state visits to include meetings between the visitor and the prime minister, government ministers and leaders of the main political parties.

-A visit to - and speeches at - the Houses of Parliament can also be on the itinerary.
+A visit to - and speeches at - the Houses of Parliament might also be on the schedule for the US President.

-A spokeswoman for Commons Speaker John Bercow has said previously that a request for Mr Trump to speak to politicians in this way would be "considered in the usual way" and did not confirm if such a request had been made yet.
+A spokeswoman for Commons Speaker John Bercow had said previously that a request for Mr Trump to speak to politicians in this way would be "considered in the usual way", but did not confirm if such a request had been made.

 Mr Bercow has the power to refuse to allow such a speech to happen in the House of Commons.
 He has previously said he would be "strongly opposed" to Mr Trump addressing the Commons.

-Foreign Secretary Jeremy Hunt, an important government minister, has said that he thinks that Mr Trump should address MPs during his trip.
+Foreign Secretary Jeremy Hunt, an important government minister who has said he will run put himself forward to take over from Theresa May, has said that he thinks that Mr Trump should address MPs during his trip.

-BBC royal correspondent Jonny Dymond explains that a key part of a state visit is a procession down the Mall in front of Buckingham Palace.
+BBC royal correspondent Jonny Dymond explains that another key part of a state visit is a procession down the Mall in front of Buckingham Palace.

 But Mr Trump avoided London on his trip to the UK in 2018 making it clear that he did not want to come to the capital if he would be faced with protests, which could happen at a Mall procession.